bmy4415/bmy4415_blog/content/posts/hugo-tips.md

 ## How to upload new post

 1. Create a markdown file using below command.
-You can find new find in `contents/posts/<postname>.md`
+You can find new file in `contents/posts/<postname>.md`
 ```console
 [18/11/19 7:26:22] ❯ hugo new posts/test-post.md
 /Users/bmy4415/Desktop/workspace/bmy4415_blog/content/posts/test-post.md created